Code-Institute-Submissions/Little_Chef/README.md

 ##### Media and Music

-All images and background musics have been obtained through diferent seraches throug [Google](www.google.com).
+All images and background musics have been obtained through different searches through [Google](www.google.com).

 ### Acknowledgements